#1 A well-balanced isekai

 After first arriving in Lagunica, Subaru ends up meeting and falling in love with Emilia.
 He doesn’t think too much about her place in the world or about her being a half-elf, even going so far as to comment that he finds elves cute, which eh… causes some problems down the line.

 After the first story arc, Subaru is told that Emilia is a candidate for the now-empty throne of Lagunica and in competition with several other potential heirs.
 However, Emilia is the least-popular candidate, because that ancient evil I alluded to earlier is a half-elf witch with silver hair, which every single person in the nation is fearful of.
-And one look at the other possible candidates betrays just how deeply that racism against her people runs; these people would rather be ruled by open sociopaths or a literal criminal.
+And one look at the other possible candidates betrays just how deeply that racism against her people runs.

 Subaru has no connection with Lagunica and can’t comprehend this racism, which leaves him infuriated whenever somebody comments that her participation in the election is ridiculous or that she has no chance of winning.
 He lashes out at people and tries to shame them, only to find that this belief is so deeply rooted that he ends up being the weird person people take issue with.